Which of the following is NOT considered one of the fundamental c... | Channels for Pearson+

 1

-Understand the fundamental characteristics of life: These are traits shared by all living organisms.
-They include the capacity for growth and reproduction, the ability to maintain homeostasis, the ability to respond to stimuli, and the ability to adapt to environmental changes over time.
+Step 1: Begin by understanding the fundamental characteristics of life.
+These are traits shared by all living organisms, which include growth and development, maintenance of homeostasis, ability to respond to stimuli, reproduction, and energy processing.

-Analyze the options provided: Each option represents a potential characteristic of life.
-Carefully evaluate whether each aligns with the fundamental traits of living organisms.
+Step 2: Analyze each option provided in the question.
+For example, 'Capacity for growth and development' is a fundamental characteristic of life because all living organisms grow and develop over time.

-Review the concept of adaptation: Adaptation refers to the ability of organisms to change over time in response to environmental pressures, which is a key characteristic of life.
-An 'inability to adapt' would contradict this fundamental trait.
+Step 3: Evaluate 'Maintenance of homeostasis.'
+This is another fundamental characteristic of life, as organisms regulate their internal environment to maintain stable conditions necessary for survival.

 Watch next